Young ties Division I record with 22 assists in Oklahoma win

+NORMAN, Okla. — Trae Young has become known for his scoring during his brief career with No. 17 Oklahoma.
+It was his record-tying passing that made the biggest difference for the Sooners on Tuesday night against Northwestern State.

-NORMAN, Okla. — Freshman Trae Young had 26 points and tied an NCAA Division I record with 22 assists as No. 17 Oklahoma rolled past Northwestern State 105-68 on Tuesday night in the Sooners' first game since moving into the Top 25.
+The freshman guard had 26 points and tied an NCAA Division I record with 22 assists as Oklahoma rolled 105-68 in the Sooners' first game since moving into the Top 25.

 Brady Manek added 22 points and Kameron McGusty had 15 for Oklahoma (9-1).
 The Sooners have won seven straight games - including an upset of then-No. 3 Wichita State on Saturday - and have scored 90 or more points seven times this season.